Cloud-Jas/DurableMultiAgents/README.md

 - High scalability of each agents
 - Managed Idenitty connectivity to Azure OpenAI and Azure Cosmos DB services
 - Provided seed data project for you to get started
+- Switch between Custom/SingleAI/AutoGen based Multi-Agents on the fly.
+- Monitoring agent's responses in the side pane of the application

 ## Prerequisites